DataBiosphere/bond/README.md

 ## Unittest

 There is a custom test runner created following the [gcloud documentation](https://cloud.google.com/appengine/docs/standard/python/tools/localunittesting#Python_Setting_up_a_testing_framework)

-TODO: Do we need the cloud sdk installed?

 To run the tests you need to have the Google SDK installed and you need to pass the installation path to the test runner: